Use Studio One and Instrument Presets for Large Orchestral Projects

 Manually Organise your Presets into Folders

-When you save a preset, there is an option to create a folder for it to reside in.
-I find this approach very clunky.
-If you want to add a new preset to an existing folder, you have to remember the exact name and type the name in manually – as there is no option to choose a folder you created previously.
+When you save a preset, there is an text field in the pop-up dialogue to create a folder for it to reside in.
+I find this approach very clunky, as if you want to add a new preset to an existing folder, you have to remember the exact name and type the name in manually – as there is no option to choose a folder you created previously.

 I open the folder on my computer and organise my presets manually.
 Any new folders I create will automatically show up in Studio One when I refresh the view, or restart the application.